spezold/mvloader/readme.md

 MVloader
 ========

-`MVloader` is meant to be a tiny helper to load and save "medical volumetric data" or "image volumes", i.e. three-dimensional medical images (DICOM, NIfTI, or NRRD).
+`MVloader` is meant to be a tiny helper to load and save *medical volumetric* data (therefore *MV*) or *image volumes*, i.e. three-dimensional medical images (DICOM, NIfTI, or NRRD).
 It is also meant to simplify dealing with different anatomical world coordinate systems.

 `MVloader`'s only dependencies are the underlying image libraries (`pydicom`, `nibabel`, `pynrrd`) and `NumPy`.